hailocab/go-geoindex/README.md

 ## Overview

-Splits the the surface in a grid.
-At each cell in a grid we can store data, such as list of points, count of points, etc. It can do KNearest and Within queries.
+Splits the earth surface in a grid.
+At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Within queries.

 ### API